 1) Flash Use.
 Avoid direct flash as much as possible and don’t use flash if the overall light level is very low, making the flash disruptive to the dancers.

-2) Dancers’ Privacy – Wearing a Pink Wristband.
+2) Dancers’ Privacy – Wearing a Fluorescent Red Wristband.
 If a dancer doesn’t want their photo taken, they will wear a pink wristband.
 Do your best not to capture their likeness.
 Seek some kind of consent if unsure.

 3) Give dancers space as needed.
 Generally limit your photo taking to dancers who dance on the edges of the dance floor or find areas in which you may be close and out of the way.

 4) Rights.
 Photographers retain all rights to their photos, with the following conditions:

 - a) For those photos they choose to publish, Mile High Blues is granted a limited license to use those published photos (with credit given) for promotional purposes.

 - b) For the lessons, video is limited to personal use.
 No public or commercial use without permission of the instructors.

 - c) Photos taken can’t be knowingly sold to stock photo agencies.